-Professor Tim Leung is a tenured Associate Professor of Applied Mathematics and the Director of the Computational Finance & Risk Management (CFRM) program.
+Professor Tim Leung is a tenured Professor of Applied Mathematics and the Director of the Computational Finance & Risk Management (CFRM) program.
 He is also a core faculty of the UW Quantitative Ecology and Resource Management (QERM) program.
 Before joining UW, he was an Assistant Professor in the Department of Applied Mathematics & Statistics at Johns Hopkins University (2008-2011) and in the Department of Industrial Engineering & Operations Research at Columbia University in New York City (2011-2016).
 He obtained his PhD in Operations Research & Financial Engineering at Princeton University where he was supported by the Charlotte Procter Honorific Fellowship.

 His research areas are Financial Mathematics and Optimal Stochastic Control.
 He has worked on a variety of problems, such as derivatives pricing, algorithmic trading, credit risk, executive compensation, and exchange-traded funds (ETFs).
 His research has been funded by the National Science Foundation (NSF).
 He has published over 60 articles and written two books respectively, on the topics of Mean Reversion Trading and ETFs.
 In 2016, he won the Emerald Literati Network Award.